SAP-archive/cloud-portal-tutorial-samples/README.md

 ***
 ### License

-Copyright (c) 2017 SAP SE or an SAP affiliate company.
+Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](LICENSE.md "LICENSE file").
+This file is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](LICENSE "License file").